 PUT OPTION AGREEMENT

-This Put Option Agreement, dated as of , 2000 (this AAgreement@), is executed by and between Enron , a Delaware limited liability company (AAsset LLC@).
+This Put Option Agreement, dated as of June 15 September 29, 2000 (this AAgreement@), is executed by and between Enron Energy Services Operations, Inc., a Delaware corporation (AEESO@) and Danno II, L.L.C. (formerly known as EESO-OC Holdings #1 LLC) Corp., an Oregon corporation (AEnron@) and Danno III, L.L.C., a Delaware limited liability company (AAsset LLC@).

 Recital

-Pursuant to an Assignment and Ratification Agreement, dated and executed by has assigned and transferred to Asset LLC its (the AAsset@).
+Pursuant to an Assignment and Ratification Agreement, dated December 27, 1999 September 29, 2000 and executed by EESO, EESO Enron and Asset LLC, Enron has assigned and transferred to Asset LLC its member interest in Owens Corning Energy LLC, a Delaware limited liability company rights to receive payments under that certain Swap Agreement dated September 22, 2000 between Enron and Enron Energy Services, LLC (the AAsset@).

 Operative Provisions

-For good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, and Asset LLC hereby agree as follows:
+For good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, EESO Enron and Asset LLC hereby agree as follows:

 Section 1.
 Definitions.
 Capitalized terms used and not defined herein shall have the meanings given to those terms in the Facility Agreement.
 As used in this Agreement, the following terms have the respective meanings set forth below: